danielgraviet/graviet.io/README.md

 ### Notes For Agents

 - The filename should generally match the slug: `my-new-post.md` -> `slug: my-new-post`.
-- If `slug` is omitted, the loader falls back to the filename, but agents should still set it explicitly.
+- Even though the loader can fall back to the filename, agents should still always set `slug` explicitly.
+- Agents should always provide `title`, `slug`, `excerpt`, `publishedAt`, and `tags` for every post they add or format.
 - Posts are sorted by `publishedAt` descending.
 - Only `.md` files are loaded right now; `.mdx` is not part of this pipeline.
 - If raw content needs custom embeds or richer rendering, update the markdown pipeline in `src/lib/posts.ts` and the renderer before relying on that syntax.